MicrosoftDX/DeviceSilhouette/README.md

 - sample_client_new.js
 - silhouette-client-iothub-new.js

-And replace connectionString with the device conection string, and DeviceID with the device name.
+And replace connectionString with the device connection string, and DeviceID with the device name.

 Run sample_client_name.js - it will send messages to IoTHub Device2Cloud endpoint for Device Silhouette to capture and process.
-The same client will read mesages from the Cloud2Device endpoint.
+The same client will read messages from the Cloud2Device endpoint.

 ## Testing REST APIs using Swagger
 The visual studio solution contains a swagger UI for the REST APIs.

 If run locally, can be accessed via [http://localhost:9013/swagger/ui/index](http://localhost:9013/swagger/ui/index).
-Alternativly, if a Service Fabric cluster is deployed in Azure, the swagger UI can be accessed at [<cluster url>:9013/swagger/ui/index](<cluster url>:9013/swagger/ui/index).
+Alternatively, if a Service Fabric cluster is deployed in Azure, the swagger UI can be accessed at [<cluster url>:9013/swagger/ui/index](<cluster url>:9013/swagger/ui/index).